devkeydet/SampleCreatorKitPackage/README.md

 ## Installation

-1. Install the Power Apps CLI
+1. If you don't already have the Power Apps CLI installed, install it from [https://aka.ms/PowerAppsCLI](https://aka.ms/PowerAppsCLI) or

     ```
      winget install Microsoft.PowerAppsCLI